khswong/config/README.md

 # config

-my configuration for arch (and possibly other stuff, so i can just install i3 and use it
+My configuration files for Arch Linux (and possibly other distributions).

 There should be a script that will just load things into the right places.